silksil/NOTES-CHEATSHEET/process.md

-Use the following process as a guide for the coding process.
+Use the following process as a guide for coding.

 ## Per story
 1. Define story (As a ..
 I want .. so that)